KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `MMM-UVIndex.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-UVIndex.js`: Replace it with built-in fetch.
+5. Recommendation: Found `new Date()` in file `MMM-UVIndex.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [mmm-weatherchart by paphko](https://github.com/paphko/mmm-weatherchart)